 Essential oils vary in prices that are determined by the amount of plant material required to produce the oil, and by the distance that the commodity travels to get to your country.
 An essential oil company that charges a similar price for all their oils is either buying inferior oils or diluting those oils with a carrier oil before packaging.
 A wholesale essential oil company may carry 9 different formulas or plant foundations of one essential oil, like lavender oil, each with its own best application, whereas a middle man might carry only one or two.

 The availability of essential oils varies according to the political climate of the country of origin and the political climate of the distribution channels.
-War, natural disaster, and politics can disrupt the supply of essential oils, raising prices.
+War, natural disasters, and politics can disrupt the supply of essential oils, raising prices.
 The situation can change monthly.
-With the crisis in the Middle East since the Arab Spring began, many of our essential oils are facing these kinds of distribution problems, and that affects the price and availability of essential oils that originate in the Middle East.
+With the crisis in the Middle East since 2012, many of our essential oils are facing these kinds of distribution problems, and that affects the price and availability of essential oils that originate in the Middle East.
 European essential oil distillers are closer to the source and are able to import plant materials.

 Ensuring quality in essential oils

 Second, know that the essential oil companies that sell those little 5ml and 10 ml bottles of essential oils buy their essential oils from the same wholesale distributors and so you know that the quality of the essential oils are going to be better and fresher if you order directly from the wholesaler.
 Multilevel marketing companies that specialize in essential oils are actually middlemen, which buy their essential oils from a wholesaler who imports from the country of origin.
 The marketing company repackages them in smaller bottles to sell to you.